Joseph Sargent: Early life

+Career

+Sargent began his career as an actor, appearing in numerous films and television programs.

 He appeared in an uncredited role as a soldier in the film From Here to Eternity (1953) where he also met his first wife Mary Carver on the set.
 In the mid 1950s Sargent switched to directing; over the next 15 years his directing credits would include episodes of television series Lassie, The Invaders (four episodes), The Man from U.N.C.L.E. and the Star Trek episode "The Corbomite Maneuver".

-He appeared in the Western series Gunsmoke, once in 1957 as a man, turned drunk, who lost his drive to live, in the episode “Skid Row” (S2E22); then again as a drunk cowboy who gets killed in The Longbranch Saloon in the 1959 episode “”There Never Was A Horse” (S4 E35).
+He appeared in the Western series Gunsmoke, once in 1957 as a man, turned drunk, who lost his drive to live, in the episode "Skid Row" (S2E22); then again as a drunk cowboy who gets killed in The Longbranch Saloon in the 1959 episode "There Never Was A Horse" (S4E35).

 In 1969, he directed his first feature, the science fiction thriller Colossus: The Forbin Project.
-In 1971, he was hired to direct Buck and the Preacher but, after a few days of shooting, was replaced by Sidney Poitier who cited creative differences.
+In 1971, he was hired to direct Buck and the Preacher but, after a few days of shooting, was replaced by Sidney Poitier, who cited creative differences.
 The next year, however, he directed The Man, starring James Earl Jones, which was begun as a television movie.

 He alternated between television movies and feature films during the 1970s.
-Sargent's directorial work from this period includes; The Taking of Pelham One Two Three, the TV movies Hustling with Lee Remick and Jill Clayburgh, Maybe I'll Come Home in the Spring with Sally Field and Tribes with Jan-Michael Vincent and Darren McGavin, as well as international award-winning ABC film The Night That Panicked America.
+Sargent's directorial work from this period includes The Taking of Pelham One Two Three, the TV movies Hustling with Lee Remick and Jill Clayburgh, Maybe I'll Come Home in the Spring with Sally Field, and Tribes with Jan-Michael Vincent and Darren McGavin, as well as international award-winning ABC film The Night That Panicked America.
 In 1974, he won his first Directors Guild of America Award for The Marcus-Nelson Murders (1973), which was the TV movie pilot for the Kojak series.

-In the 1980s, Sargent directed mini-series Manions of America, which featured Pierce Brosnan, and Space.
+In the 1980s, Sargent directed the mini-series Manions of America, which featured Pierce Brosnan, and Space.
 In 1987 he directed Jaws: The Revenge, the third sequel to Steven Spielberg's 1975 classic.
 The film received entirely negative reviews.
 Roger Ebert called his directing of the climactic sequence "incompetent," and he was nominated for Worst Director in the 1987 Golden Raspberry Awards.

-He concentrated on TV movies after Jaws: The Revenge, including The Karen Carpenter Story, The Long Island Incident, Dostoevsky's Crime and Punishment and the 2007 remake of Sally Field docudrama Sybil.
+He concentrated on TV movies after Jaws: The Revenge, including The Karen Carpenter Story, The Long Island Incident, Dostoevsky's Crime and Punishment, and the 2007 remake of the Sally Field docudrama Sybil.

 Joseph Sargent and his wife Carolyn Nelson Sargent laid the groundwork for Deaf West Theatre.

 Sargent spent time as the Senior Filmmaker-in-Residence for the Directing program at the American Film Institute Conservatory in Los Angeles.

+Death

 Sargent died of complications from heart disease at his home in Malibu, California, on December 22, 2014.
 He was 89.

 Filmography

-One Spy Too ManyRe-edit of a two-part The Man from U.N.C.L.E. episodes Alexander the Greater Affair with different shots and dialog.

-The Spy in the Green HatRe-edit of a two-part The Man from U.N.C.L.E. episodes The Concrete Overcoat Affair with new scenes added.